Yegor-men/Yegor-men/README.md

 A strict, ergonomic, and powerful Spiking Neural Network (SNN) library for PyTorch.

 - #### [Resolution Invariant Image Diffuser (R2ID)](https://github.com/Yegor-men/resolution-invariant-image-diffuser)
-A resolution invariant diffusion model, working on cloud point attention and relative coordinate positional embedding.
+A resolution invariant autoencoder (RIAE) and a resolution invariant diffusion model (R2ID), working on cloud point attention and relative coordinate positional embedding.

 ### INACTIVE
 These are projects that used to be active, but I've put a pause on them, at least for now.
 They'll either go back to [ACTIVE](#active), or move to [ARCHIVED](#archived), depending on the vibe and further developments of other projects.
 Commits here are either absent or very sparse.